 CFO Co-Option and CEO Compensation, with Shane S. Dikolli, William J. Mayew, and Mani Sethuraman (Forthcoming in Management Science)

 ABSTRACT: We study whether relative power in the CEO-CFO relationship influences CEO compensation.
 To operationalize relative power of a CEO over a CFO, we define CFO co-option as the appointment of a CFO after a CEO assumes office.
 We find that CFO co-option is associated with a CEO pay premium of about 10%, which is concentrated more in the early years of the co-opted CFO’s tenure and in components of compensation that vary with the achievement of analyst-based earnings targets.
 Our evidence also indicates that a primary channel through which CEO power over a co-opted CFO yields the achievement of earnings targets is the use of earnings management to inflate earnings.
 Co-opted CFOs rely primarily on using discretionary accruals to manage earnings prior to the Sarbanes-Oxley regulatory intervention and switch to real activities manipulation afterwards.
 The evidence thus suggests that the form of earnings management depends on costs imposed on the CFO to inflate earnings.

 Aggregate Accruals and Market Returns: The Role of Aggregate M&A Activity, with Suresh Nallareddy and Mohan Venkatachalam (Forthcoming Journal of Accounting and Economics, 2021)

 ABSTRACT: Extant literature documents that aggregate accruals positively predict future market returns and attributes this relation to either changes in discount rates or systematic earnings management.
 We offer an alternative explanation: aggregate merger and acquisition (M&A) activity drives this relation.
 M&A activity affects the magnitude of accruals, which in turn drives the market return predictability of aggregate accruals.
 We find that the ability of both aggregate accruals and discretionary aggregate accruals (a measure of systematic earnings management) to predict market returns disappears after controlling for aggregate M&A activity.
 Furthermore, aggregate M&A activity predicts future market returns, consistent with a price response to improvements in macroeconomic outcomes due to aggregate M&A activity.

-The Death of Stock Splits: An Increase in the Costs to Split, with Qin Tan and Frank Zhang
+The Death of Stock Splits: An Increase in the Costs to Split, with Qin Tan, Ye Liu and Frank Zhang